jprjr/luasodium/README.md

 to search for a library with `ffi.load` (since the C module will already be linked to `libsodium` and have references to the needed functions).

+If you're in an environment where building a C module is difficult, but using the FFI API is fine, you can just use the modules under the `lua/` folder directly.
+They detect if they're being loaded from the C module, or if they're being loaded as regular modules.

 ## Caveats

 `libsodium` includes functions for secure programming, like allocating